 There are plenty of perks to a charcuterie board that you don’t get with regular appetizers.

 For one thing, they offer so many options!
 You can get all kinds of charcuterie boards, and each board has its own combination of ingredients.
-There is sure to be something for everyone.
+It's so fun to pick and choose each bite, and there is sure to be something for everyone.

 You also don’t need any utensils to eat charcuterie, except a spoon or spatula in the dips and spreads.
 Also, skillfully arranged charcuterie boards are beautiful!
 They give the feeling of abundance and elegance at the same time - two things that don’t often go together.

-Perhaps their best feature is that charcuterie boards are usually shared among a group.
+Perhaps the best feature of charcuterie boards is that they are usually shared among a group.
 There is something special and meaningful about being with a group of friends and eating food from the same “plate.”
 In a way, it brings you all closer together.

 6 Benefits of Serving Charcuterie at Your Foodservice Business